dymodi/dymodi.github.io/index.md

 My research interests are at the intersection of **Cyber-Physical Systems** (also known as **Internet of Things**) and **Data Mining** with applications in **Smart Cities** and **Gig Delivery**.<br>You can contact me at dingx447 AT umn DOT edu.

-My publications can also be found at [Google Scholar](https://scholar.google.com/citations?user=umiRGkUAAAAJ).

 **Recent News**

 * Aug.
 2022: Co-authored paper accepted by ACM SIGSPATIAL 2022.